bbglab/oncodrivefml/README.rst

 .. warning::

-   CADD scores are original from `<http://cadd.gs.washington.edu/>`_ and are freely available for all non-commercial applications.
+   CADD scores are originally from `<http://cadd.gs.washington.edu/>`_ and are freely available for all non-commercial applications.
    If you are planning on using them in a commercial application, please contact them at `<http://cadd.gs.washington.edu/contact>`_.

 Additonally, if you want to speed up the download of the genome reference that is also needed,